dh00mk3tu/useNetFlux/content/documentation.md

 ## Installation

 To use `useNetStack`, first import the composable into your Vue 3/Nuxt 3 project.

+I will add support for other JS/TS applications later in the future as a `npm` package.

+At the moment, it is tested and works the best with NUXT 3 applications.

 ```ts
 import { useNetStack } from "./netStack";